 High Potential But Under-performing Students

 Students with above average or exceptional abilities are not insulated from college problems because of their natural talents.
-They can end up under-performing in some way, get stuck, or even become paralyzed when having to choose a career direction or decide on graduate school.
+They can end up achieving below expectations in some way, get stuck, or even become paralyzed when having to choose a career direction or decide on graduate school.
 I have a number of high potential students that fell below the 3.0 GPA required for their department and found they made it very far just on natural ability and actually had few true academic skills.
 Adding “tweaks” to what they’re doing can often improve their GPA enough to keep them on their path.

 Academic Coaching Services